Popularity: Very high

 Main Wind Direction: Side Onshore, Side Shore, Offshore

 Wave Tack: Port (from the left)

-Beyond the summer season, from autumn till spring, two southern winds are of special interest for windsurfers in the area: the southwesterly libeccio that blows side-onshore and the scirocco that comes onshore.
-When they get above 5 Bft, the area becomes a wonderful playground for those who love waves.
-(Not for beginners).
+From autumn till spring, two southern winds are of special interest for windsurfers in the area: the scirocco that comes onshore and the southwesterly libeccio that blows side-onshore.
+When they get above 5 bft the area becomes a wonderful playground for those who love waves (not for beginners).

 Quality: Crystal Clear